mikeglopez/mikeglopez.github.io/about.md

 permalink: /about/
 ---

-A blog about JavaScript, Hack Reactor, and more
+A blog about JavaScript and more